 Stearman Field Bar & Grill

 Autism families know all too well the challenges of dining out.
-Not only does Stearman Field Bar & Grill have ample space to enjoy a meal on their indoor/outdoor patio, they also have a playground nearby for children of all abilities to burn off some energy.
+Not only does Stearman Field Bar & Grill have ample space to enjoy a meal on their indoor/outdoor patio, but they also have a playground nearby for children of all abilities to burn off some energy.
 And don’t forget the planes that are likely to be taking off and landing just feet from the patio!
 Stearman is located just northeast of the city, so be prepared for a short drive to get there from the city.
-Other eateries that feature a patio where you may find a quiet, cozy spot to enjoy a meal include Dempsey’s Burger Pub or Ziggy's Pizza in Clifton Square, Prost in Revolutsia, all four Meddys locations (Northeast, Northwest, Southeast, Old Town, and West) and Sweet Allie B’s Limestone Beer Co.

 Or, order carryout from downtown eateries like Old Mill Tasty Shop, The Kitchen, Nortons Brewing Co., Bite Me BBQ and Homegrown Wichita and enjoy the newly-redesigned Naftzger Park, which features plenty of available outdoor seating throughout the park.